terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 - `enabled` - (Required) - Bool - Enabled enables the cert manager.<br />Default: false.
 - `managed` - (Required) - Bool - Managed controls if cert-manager is manged and deployed by kOps.<br />The deployment of cert-manager is skipped if this is set to false.
-- `image` - (Optional) - String - Image is the docker container used.<br />Default: the latest supported image for the specified kubernetes version.
+- `image` - (Optional) - String - Image is the container image used.<br />Default: the latest supported image for the specified kubernetes version.
 - `default_issuer` - (Optional) - String - defaultIssuer sets a default clusterIssuer<br />Default: none.
 - `nameservers` - (Optional) - List(String) - nameservers is a list of nameserver IP addresses to use instead of the pod defaults.<br />Default: none.
 - `hosted_zone_ids` - (Optional) - List(String) - HostedZoneIDs is a list of route53 hostedzone IDs that cert-manager will be allowed to do dns-01 validation for.
+- `feature_gates` - (Optional) - Map(Bool) - FeatureGates is a list of experimental features that can be enabled or disabled.

 ### networking_spec